State income tax: History

 (Also during this time the U.S. began returning the Panama Canal Zone to Panama in 1979, and self-government, eventually to lead to independence, began between 1979 and 1981 in all parts of the Trust Territory of the Pacific Islands except for the Northern Mariana Islands.
 The resulting countries - the Marshall Islands, the Federated States of Micronesia, and Palau - all levy income taxes today.)

 The only subsequent individual income tax instituted to date is Connecticut's, from 1991, replacing the earlier intangibles tax.
 The median family income in many of the state's suburbs was nearly twice that of families living in urban areas.
 Governor Lowell Weicker's administration imposed a personal income tax to address the inequities of the sales tax system, and implemented a program to modify state funding formulas so that urban communities received a larger share.

 Numerous states with income taxes have considered measures to abolish those taxes since the Late-2000s recession began, and several states without income taxes have considered measures to institute them, but only one such proposal has been enacted: Michigan replaced its more recent value-added tax with a new corporate income tax in 2009.

-Rates by jurisdiction

-Alabama

-The corporate income tax rate is 6.5%.

-Alaska

-Alaska does not have an individual income tax.